Port Glasgow: Shipbuilding

 West of Newark Castle, Ferguson Marine now occupies the site of McGill's shipyard.
 The Bay Yard, in front of Gourock Ropeworks, built the tall ship Glenlee.

 In 1780, Thomas McGill set up one of the first shipyards in the area, located near Newark castle.

 By the 19th century, Port Glasgow had become a centre of shipbuilding.
 The Comet was built in the town in 1812 and was the first commercial steam vessel in Europe.
 A replica of the Comet was built in 1962 to mark the 150th anniversary.
 It, and a plaque commemorating the actual site of construction, were situated in Port Glasgow town centre in 1973.

 PS Comet, Europe's first commercially successful steamboat, was built in Port Glasgow, and a replica of her made by shipyard apprentices was on display in the town centre until its demolition in 2023.

 The Town Buildings were completed in 1815 and Port Glasgow became a parliamentary burgh in 1832, but around this time, the River Clyde up to Glasgow was deepened and new road and rail links meant that the town was no longer needed much as a port.
 The shipbuilding industry then took over as the main source of employment and prosperity.
-Port Glasgow has been responsible for about a quarter of the total tonnage of ships launched on the Clyde, and also dealt in scrapping old ships, most notably the French liner L'atlantique, the burnt out wreck of which was broken up in the yard of Smith & Houston.
+Port Glasgow has been responsible for about a quarter of the total tonnage of ships launched on the Clyde, and also dealt in scrapping old ships, most notably the French liner L'Atlantique, the burnt out wreck of which was broken up in the yard of Smith & Houston.
 However, as with most of Inverclyde's industry, the shipbuilding industry has all but gone and only Ferguson Marine, which was nationalised in 2019, remains in the town today.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Port Glasgow in the years before the First World War.